josephryan/Hernandez_Ryan_2021_Recoding/06-AMINO_ACIDS/README.md

 `perl is_mono.pl MODEL (DAYHOFF OR JTT) > is_mono.out`

 ### comphet_bargraph_random.R
 produces a bar graph showing the percentage of incorrect trees reconstructed under each method and level of compositional heterogeneity (inflation parameter) tested.
-This script uses the file comp_het_random_proportion.csv.
+This script uses the file comp_het_random_proportion.csv

+### comp_het_random_proportion.csv
+proportion of incorrect trees for each phylogenetic reconstruction method and level of compositional heterogeneity